Michael Callaway - Designer and Technical Director

 The next ten years saw the creation of Michael’s favorite productions and production designs: WEST SIDE STORY, LES MISERABLES, CABARET and URINETOWN.

 In 2009 Doug Goheen retired and his position was filled by Ryan J. McCoy, Topeka West Alumus.
 Michael continues his love of theater and design.
 He is excited to offer new creative challenges to himself and his crew of ‘stagecraftians’.

 In 2016, Michael designed and created his 100th production at Topeka West.

 Ryan J. McCoy - Director

 Ryan J. McCoy graduated from Topeka West in 1999.
-He received his Bachelor of Science Degree in Secondary Education with emphasis in English, Speech, and Drama from Kansas State University in 2003.
-After a few teaching and coaching positions at Emporia, Shawnee Heights, and United High School in Monmouth, Illinois, Ryan was thrill to rejoin his former teachers as a colleague in 2007.
+He received his Bachelor of Science Degree in Secondary Education with emphasis in English, Speech, and Drama from Kansas State University in 2003 and his Master of Liberal Studies Degree from Washburn University in 2018.
+After a few teaching and coaching positions at Emporia, Shawnee Heights, and United High School in Monmouth, Illinois, Ryan was thrilled to rejoin his former teachers as a colleague in 2007.

 After co-directing THE GOOD DOCTOR with mentors Douglas Goheen and Michael Callaway and directing OVER THE TAVERN in the spring of 2009, Ryan took over the Topeka West Theatre full time in the fall of 2009 with the Mary Zimmerman adaptation of Homer's THE ODYSSEY.
 It was an appropriate piece for the students, directors, and audience alike--a classic work representing the excellent tradition that is Topeka West Theatre and an embrace of the future with a movement based modern translation of a classic work.